johnroyer/awesome-php/README.md

 - [The PHP Roundtable](https://phproundtable.com/) - The PHP Roundtable is a casual gathering of developers discussing topics that PHP nerds care about.

 ### Newsletters
-*PHP-related news directly to your inbox.*

 - [PHP Weekly](https://www.phpweekly.com/) - A weekly newsletter about PHP.

 ### Reading
-*PHP-related reading materials.*

 - [php[architect]](https://www.phparch.com/magazine/) - A monthly magazine dedicated to PHP.

 ### Internals Reading
-*Reading materials related to the PHP internals or performance.*

 - [PHP RFCs](https://wiki.php.net/rfc) - The home of PHP RFCs (Request for Comments).
 - [Externals](https://externals.io/) - PHP internal discussions.